reekta92/clin-rs/README.md

 # **clin is not a text editor!**

-> `clin` is originally a app i made when i got into C it was really rough and basic, i decided to remake it in Rust with more features and improved user experience to better fit your workflow!
+> `clin` was originally an app I made when I got into C. It was really rough and basic, so I decided to remake it in Rust with more features and an improved user experience to better fit your workflow!

 ---

 ## Highlights
--  Unicode gylphs, **requires a nerd font**
+-  Unicode glyphs, **requires a Nerd Font**
 -  **ChaCha20-Poly1305** encryption (optional)
 -  Binary `.clin` files
 -  Full-screen TUI with list + editor + help views